mkocovic2/PNF/README.md

 # PNF
 PNF(Player Not Found) is a small multiplayer game made in Unity.
 Utilizing the Photon Network, users can join or create lobbies for others to join.
-The game is a simple shooter, using personally made assets and UI.

 ## Building PNF
 PNF is a Unity game that I built over the summer.
 It's a project I wanted to build from the ground up, leaving me to create assets, audio, and maps from scratch.
 This project involved a lot of on-the-spot learning.
 This involved learning the Unity engine while also grasping the programming behind the Photon Network.